Autumn Affair (ATN7, 1958-1959):

-Sydney’s ATN7 produced our first soap opera, a quarter-hour series screening weekday mornings on ATN7 and GTV9, for ten months.
+Sydney’s ATN7 produced our first soap opera, a quarter-hour series screening three mornings a week on ATN7.
 The leading characters were played by Muriel Steinbeck and Leonard Bullen.

 The Story Of Peter Gray (ATN7, 1961):